backblaze-b2-samples/live-read-demo/README.md

 part size of 5 MB.
 For our 1080p 30 fps example, this means that there is a minimum latency of about six seconds between the video data being written and it being available for download.

+The demo instructions below include:

-The demo uses `ffmpeg` to capture video from a webcam, pipe raw video to `ffplay` for monitoring, and also pipe fMP4 video to `writer.py` to be written to a Live Read file.
+* Using FFmpeg to capture video from a webcam or RTMP stream.
+* Piping raw video to `ffplay` for monitoring.
+* Piping fMP4 video to `writer.py` to be written to a Live Read file.
+* Using `reader.py` to play back video from a Live Read file.
+* Piping fMP4 video to FFmpeg for conversion to HTTP Live Streaming (HLS) format.

-This demo was created on a MacBook Pro with an Apple M1 Pro CPU and macOS Sonoma 14.4.1 running Python 3.11.5 and `ffmpeg` version 7.0.
+This demo was created on a MacBook Pro with an Apple M1 Pro CPU and macOS Sonoma 14.4.1 running Python 3.11.5 and FFmpeg version 7.0.
 It should also run on Linux if you change the input device and URL appropriately.

 ### Create a Backblaze B2 Account, Bucket and Application Key